LibreKitten/LibreKitten-gui/README.md

 ## Setup

 See https://docs.turbowarp.org/development/getting-started to setup the complete TurboWarp/LibreKitten environment.

 You want to do `pnpm install --shamefully-hoist` instead of `npm ci` for LibreKitten.

+You want to run `pnpm run prepublish` as well.

 If you just want to play with the GUI then it's the same process as upstream scratch-gui.